Lost your Fitbit and bought another as a replacement? Decided to replace an old Fitbit and update your Fitbit to the latest model?

 First, remove all the Fitbit device’s data.

-- For Versa and Ionic series or Charge 3+, open the Settings app > About > Factory Reset or Clear User Data
+- For Sense, Versa Series, Ionic series, or Charge 3+, open the Settings app > About > Factory Reset or Clear User Data

-- For Inspire and Ace 2, open the Settings app > Clear User Data.
+- For Inspire, Luxe, and Ace 2/3, open the Settings app > Clear User Data.

 Use the Fitbit app to remove a Fitbit device from your account.